 The son was driving really fast.
 It felt like he was driving 80mi/h instead for driving 80km/h.
 Some times he did overtake, when I thought it was dangerous.
 At the Baja Cactus Motel I thanked them for the ride and was going for my reserved room.
 The reservation from the evening before was really done, even the spelling of my name must have been different as I told.
 When I had to pay 550 MXN, I told the receptionist, that on TripAdvisor was a lower amount (400 MXN) named.
 Suddenly even this receptionist was not so good in English anymore.
 There was no breakfast included.
 In addition to that, my window was only 30 cm from the staircase, which did take the sun and daylight, but the room was very nice and clean, so were also the rest of it, e.g. the shower.

-I unpacked a little and was then going to the grocery nearby and to take some photographs, because that had not been possible while in the car.
+I unpacked a little and was then going to the grocery nearby as well going out for taking some photographs, because that had not been possible while in the car.
 Outside I met an owner (50+) of a vineyard and winery, he told me.
 He was from another state of Mexico.
 When I was back I met a younger man outside, who told me about the restaurant in the other direction as I had been, but it was too late and I also had my evening meal and breakfast (coffee and water was provided in the room) for 70 MXN, which I never would get for this price at a restaurant.

 I spent the evening at the room, updating my blog until I got tired.
 Archi (my host from Tijuana) called me and asked me, how I was doing.